The Bankrate promise

-The Citi Simplicity and Citi Diamond Preferred credit cards are extremely similar, and both have their pros and cons.
-If you want access to shopping deals and social experiences with your balance transfer, then the Diamond Preferred is the card for you.
-But if you want to avoid penalty APRs and late fees no matter what, then check out the Simplicity.
-Other than the added benefits for cardholders with these two cards, they are almost identical.
+If you want access to shopping deals and social experiences with your balance transfer card, then Diamond Preferred is the card for you.
+If it’s more important to you to avoid penalty APRs and late fees no matter what, go with the Simplicity.

 Before you make a decision and apply, though, consider Bankrate’s list of the best balance transfer credit cards on the market today.
 You never know if another option will better suit your needs.